 - 5 garlic cloves, minced

 - Adjust the oven rack to the upper-middle position and preheat the oven to 450°F (242°C).
-Then, line a rimmed baking sheet with a wire rack.
-Dry the chicken thoroughly with a cloth, and set it aside.
+Then, prepare a rimmed baking sheet with a wire rack.
+Butterfly the chicken and pat it dry with paper towels and set it aside.

-- Place the chicken in the middle of the wire rack.
-Roast for 35 to 45 minutes until the chicken reaches an internal temperature of 165°F (73°C).
+- Arrange the chicken onto the wire rack.
+Roast for 35 to 45 minutes until the chicken reaches an internal temperature of 165°F (74°C).

 - You don’t need to butterfly the chicken the way we do, though it is far easier than it seems.
 Butterflying or spatchcocking a chicken is the best way to ensure the chicken cooks evenly.
 If you don’t want to butterfly the chicken, leave it whole and adjust the cooking time to 55 minutes.